Pathway to Zero Emissions for LPG

 - Agricultural: power equipment (i.e. water pumps) and heating (crop drying, animal rearing, greenhouse heating).

-Two Examples for LPG to Achieve Zero Emissions
+Examples for LPG to Achieve Net Zero & Actual Zero Emissions

 - Derived from plant and vegetable waste.

 - Same storage, transport infrastructure and appliances.
 No change.
-No additional costs.
+No additional capital costs.

-- In itself net zero, potential to be actual zero as related sectors (i.e. transport) reduce their emissions.
+- Potential to be actual zero as related sectors (i.e. transport) reduce their emissions.

 - Derived from methanol.